davewadestein/ADI-Reskilling-Academy/README.md

 * install Anaconda (600+ MB) (https://www.anaconda.com/)
 * install Python (www.python.org) + install Jupyter
    * on Windows, probably __`pip install jupyterlab`__ from a DOS/command window
+* some troubleshooting notes re: installing on Windows courtesy of Trevor:
+ 1. First ensure that your windows machine has a copy of Python.
+I got mine right from the Microsoft Store.
+ 2. From here you need only to run the following code within the command line (windows+R cmd) to install

+					pip install jupyterlab

+ 3. According to Jupyter Lab, to run the program after the installation you run the following code from command line (this did not work for me...)

+					jupyter-lab

+						or

+					python -m notebook

+ 4. If step 2 did not work for you, verify that the python.exe file is a user variable.
+Run the following code in command line and copy the PATH that is output

+					where.exe python

+ 5. Press the windows key and enter "environment variables".
+From the "Advanced" tab within the "System Properties" window, click "Environment Variables"

+ 6. From the new "Environment Variables" window, click the New user variable button and enter the following.
+Be sure to click "OK" when closing windows after entering info

+					Variable Name: python

 Project Manager: sabrina@developintelligence.com
 - reach out to her for any concerns/issues/recordings